The Society promotes archaeology, local history and natural history by:

 - Awarding grants to support research and promote archaeology and natural history [click here ]

-The Society’s headquarters, library and archive collections are at the new Somerset Heritage Centre in Norton Fitzwarren.
+The Society’s headquarters, library and archive collections are at the Somerset Heritage Centre in Norton Fitzwarren.
 Books can be borrowed from this collection by members of the Society.
-Membership also entitles you to:
+Membership includes:

-- a free copy of the Society’s annual Proceedings (a journal of archaeological and historical papers), and Newsletters,
+- A copy of the Society’s annual Proceedings (a journal of archaeological and historical papers).

 The Society caters for the needs of the archaeologist, naturalist and historian by arranging a comprehensive programme of events and enables members of similar interests to meet and exchange ideas.
 Meetings are organised by Society Committees or by its County-wide Associated Societies.